urgent-challenge/urgent2024/_pages/rules.md

     </tbody>
     </table><br/>

+    > 1. Note that for the final ranking on the blind test data, further metrics (such as POLQA<d-footnote><a href="http://www.polqa.info">http://www.polqa.info</a></d-footnote> and MOS) might be used, operating either at 8 kHz, at 16 kHz, or at 48 kHz SF.
+    > 2. For real recorded test samples that do not have a strictly matched reference signal, part of the above metrics will be used.

 5. The overall ranking will be determined via the following procedure:

     1. Calculate the average score of each metric for each submission.